A Warning About Breathable Crib Mattresses from Top Professionals

 Breathable Crib Mattress Companies Using CO2 Testing

-The SafeSleep® breathe-through crib mattress is the only breathable crib mattress using Dr. Somers’ suggested “mechanical baby test.”
-Not to mention, the SafeSleep® mattress is designed by a leading pediatrician and a safe sleep expert.
+The SafeSleep® breathe-through crib mattress is the only breathable crib mattress using Dr. Somers’ suggested “mechanical baby test and has the added value of being designed by a leading pediatrician and a safe sleep expert.

 There is no fill or core in the SafeSleep®.
 Since there is no fill or core, there is nothing to trap CO2.
 It is the only crib mattress shown to have 100% oxygen rich air when a baby is breathing through it face straight down.
 In addition, the SafeSleep® eliminates both suffocation and rebreathing risks.